freelawproject/inception/README.md

     Default: `10` (Range: 1–100)

     Number of sentences to overlap between chunks when splitting text.
 Sentences are defined by `nltk.tokenize.sent_tokenize`, which follows English heuristics to detect sentence boundaries.
+Length of `SENTENCE_OVERLAP` should be adjusted according to the size of `MAX_TOKENS`, smaller `MAX_TOKENS` should use a smaller `SENTENCE_OVERLAP`.

 - `MIN_TEXT_LENGTH`